-A note from Mommy Frog: Universal CityWalk Hollywood has reopened!
-Hop over to our Universal Studios Hollywood reopening post for all the theme park details and reopening dates.
-Keep in mind that all guests are required to wear a mask indoors in LA County, so bring that mask with you.
+A note from Mommy Frog: Keep in mind that all guests are required to wear a mask indoors in LA County, so bring that face covering with you.

 If you are visiting Universal Studios Hollywood theme park, chances are you’ll start and end your day passing through Universal CityWalk Hollywood.
 This three-block promenade for shopping, dining and entertainment is a great place to eat, drink and do some souvenir shopping before heading back home or to your hotel.
 If you’ve visited Universal CityWalk Orlando, you’ll find that the Hollywood version has less of a tropical resort feel and more of an LA vibe with a blend of modern and classic Hollywood architecture.
 Here's what to expect at CityWalk under more normal circumstances (note that some stores, restaurants and experiences may be modified or unavailable at this time).